Dave-team/Knowledge-base/Principles.md

 - Evaluate how others do it and try to emulate this
 - Prepare well in advance
 - Visualize doing it succesfully in the way you'd idealize it.
+- Use affirmations to convince yourself that you can do it
 - Bring it back to the person you want to be and realize that is just another step to getting there.
 - Depending on the situation:
     - Be grateful for the opportunity
     - Realize it needs to be done and there is no other option
 - Realize that it matters now, not in the future
 - This too, shall pass.
 I had many struggles before and it all turned out fine.
+- Think about the situation in the grand scheme of things:
+  - Most things don't matter
+  - What is the worst that could happen
+  -

 On the day of execution:
 - Stay focused on other goals before the moment